Charlotteville Cycling Club: Current activities

 The Club's membership comprises people of all ages and abilities who enjoy all aspects of cycling from time trials and road racing to the members of the club's Go-Ride club (called the Charlotteville Rascals) for under-16s.

-The Club now promotes several Open racing events through the season, the most important being the Guildford Town Centre Road Races.
-The club also promotes a series of club time trials which are held in the Pirbright area.
+The Club now promotes several Open racing events through the season, the most important being the Guildford Town Centre Races.
+The club also promotes a series of club time trials which are held in the Normandy/Pirbright area, along with joining VCGH and Woking CC in an jnter-club time trial league.

-The club organises rides for beginners and experienced rides every Sunday.
-These depart from the Old Guildfordians Clubhouse in Stoke Park at around 09:00.
+The club holds a “Club Run” every Sunday morning, with other rides and events throughout the week, depending on the time of year.
+Sunday Club Runs depart from the Old Guildfordians Clubhouse in Stoke Park at 08:30 in the Summer months, and 09:00 in the Winter.

-Club members meet on the 1st and 3rd Fridays of the month at the Old Guildfordians Clubhouse.
-These social evenings are open to all, so if you're interested in joining or finding our more about the Club, come along for a drink and a chat.

 Guildford Town Centre Races

 The Guildford Town Centre Races were first promoted by Charlotteville Cycling Club in 1984 as part of Guildford Festival which it remains.
-The route was the same as it is today, a small circuit of North Street, Market Street and a climb of the cobbled High Street.
+The route was much the same as it is today, a small circuit of North Street, Market Street and a climb of the cobbled High Street.
 The first race was attended by 2000 spectators.
 Southern Veteran-Cycle Club Ripley Section rode two laps on veteran machines.
 The oldest was a French Michaux velocipede of about 1868.
-There were also two high “Ordinaires” of about 1880 and a Singer solid-tyred safety of 1890.
+There were also two high “Ordinaries” of about 1880 and a Singer solid-tyred safety of 1890.

 The Town Centre Races were the idea of Les Smith, Mike Willimott and Stuart Campbell who promoted them for the first ten years.
-Since 1984 the races have been cancelled in 1995, 1999 and 2000 due to roadworks or builders’ scaffolding on the road.
+Since 1984 the races have been cancelled in 1995, 1999 and 2000 due to roadworks or builders’ scaffolding on the road, and during the Covid-19 pandemic.

+In 2024 the event became part of the British Cycling National Circuit Series, which required a slightly longer course, and so the course was extended to include the Upper High St.